 Li-Kuo Chang is adjunct professor of music in viola at the Indiana University Jacobs School of Music.
 He is also acting principal viola of the Chicago Symphony Orchestra (CSO), appointed by Riccardo Muti in 2017.
 Chang was appointed assistant principal viola of the CSO by George Solti in 1988.

-By invitation of Daniel Barenboim, Chang was guest principal viola for the Staatsoper Berlin and Staatskapelle Berlin from 2000 to 2007 in several of their European and Asian tours, including Wagner’s complete Der Ring des Nibelungen cycle in Japan.
+By invitation of Barenboim, Chang was guest principal viola for the Staatsoper Berlin and Staatskapelle Berlin from 2000 to 2007 on several of their European and Asian tours, including Wagner’s complete Der Ring des Nibelungen cycle in Japan.

-As an educator, Chang has been on the artist faculty at several music institutes for more than 30 years, including the Chicago College of the Performing Arts, Bienne School of Music of the Northwestern University, Peabody Institute, and Affinis Summer Festival in Japan.
+An educator for more than 30 years, Chang has been on the artist faculty at several music institutes, including the Chicago College of the Performing Arts, Bienne School of Music of the Northwestern University, Peabody Institute, and Affinis Summer Festival in Japan.

-Many of his students have won auditions, including principal positions, at orchestras such as the Chicago Symphony, Lyric Opera of Chicago, Philharmonia Orchestra of London, and orchestras of St. Louis, Detroit, Tokyo Metropolitan, and Singapore, among others.
+Many of his students have won auditions, including principal positions, with orchestras around the world, including Boston, Chicago, Detroit, New York, St. Louis, London, Tokyo, Singapore, and Hong Kong, among others.

-He pursued his formal viola study with Francis Tursi at Eastman, with Milton Thomas and Donald McInnes at the Music Academy of the West as a young artist fellow, and privately with Paul Doktor and William Magers.
+Chang pursued his formal viola study with Francis Tursi at Eastman, Milton Thomas and Donald McInnes at the Music Academy of the West as a young artist fellow, and privately with Paul Doktor and William Magers.
 He also played for William Primrose at his master class.

 Chang has owned and performed on a rare 1768 Parma period G. B. Guadagnini viola, known as the ex-Vieuxtemps, for more than 20 years.
 He currently plays on a 1774 Turin period G. B. Guadagnini viola owned by the Chicago Symphony Orchestra.

-Chang lives with his wife, Maggie, and his son, Daniel, in Chicago’s Lakeview East.
+He lives with his wife, Maggie, and son, Daniel, in Chicago’s Lakeview East.